Breidenbach/Cordiebot2/README.md

   -  2 touches and she says the current weather based on the location of the Cordiebot.
   -  3 touches and she says the quote for the day from BrainyQuote.com.
   -  8 touches and she tells her origin story.
 - Holding the button for more than 5 seconds causes a shutdown of the system, so that a reboot can occur.
-This allows reloading the wpa_supplicant.conf file can be reloaded from a USB drive, allowing the Cordiebot to get a new WIFI password or WIFI source.
+- Check for a USB drive on start up, and when internet access is disrupted.
+If the USB drive is found, check for a new wpa_supplicant.conf file or cordiebot2.py file.
+If either file is found, copy it using special scripts to the appropriate directory.
+Thus this version has the capability of changing the WIFI name and password without a keyboard as well as updating the software.
+It is expected that the USB drive will be removed during the reboot process.
 - This version uses python multiprocessing to overlap the light show and speech.
-- Since the weather and quotes from BrainyQuote.com require access to the internet, presumably over WIFI, this version has the capability of changing the WIFI name and password without a keyboard.
-This is done by putting a replacement wpa_supplicant.conf file on a USB drive and inserting it into the RaspberryPi in the CordieBot.
-When the drive is detected, the wpa_supplicant.conf file on the drive is moved to the /etc/wpa_supplicant directory and the system is rebooted.
-It is expected that the drive will be removed during the reboot process.